Oracle Cloud Infrastructure US Federal Cloud with DISA Impact Level 5 Authorization

 - WAF service

-- Oracle Cloud Infrastructure Terraform Provider
+- The Oracle Cloud Infrastructure Terraform provider does not support FIPS-certified encryption.

 Integration with Oracle SaaS and PaaS services, including those listed here: Getting Started with Oracle Platform Services.